cesarhcq/abrobot/README.md

 ### The robot model is based on Arlo Platform with Differential drive.

  All components were created in the XML file with joints, collisions, pose, inertia and visual.
 The script file can be found here: [GuntherBOT description](https://github.com/cesarhcq/abrobot/tree/cesar-working/abrobot_description).
 The files used in the GuntherBOT simulation are: [Robot Xacro](https://github.com/cesarhcq/abrobot/blob/cesar-working/abrobot_description/urdf/robot2.xacro) and [Robot Gazebo](https://github.com/cesarhcq/abrobot/blob/master/abrobot_description/urdf/robot2.gazebo).
+If you need more information about [Arlo Description Platform](https://github.com/chrisl8/ArloBot/tree/new-serial-interface/src/arlobot/arlobot_description), visit the [Arlo Bot](https://github.com/chrisl8/ArloBot).